Relintai/entity_spell_system/README.md

 You can set all the xp values for your levels in `ProjectSettings->Ess->xp`.

 Now you can start distributing xp, for whatever you'd like to Entities, using `Entity.xp_adds(vlaue : int)`

-## Implementing...

-### Vendors

-I don't yet have a vendor ui example, however if you want them you can already implement them in a simple way.
-`EntityData` has a `VendorItemData` property, you can display this clientside, and implement a buy request from client to server.

-If you also want limited vendor inventory items, you can implement them the same way looting works (create a bag for the vendor, and fill it with items), but of course you would show these in a vendor dialog.

 ## Examples